quarksuite/legacy/API.md

 ### pipe

 > As of v5, pipe is no longer limited to two operations.
-It's also chainable and **presets** can be created with `bind`.
+It's also chainable.

 A function that takes a value and pipes it through a chain of bound operations.

-The main use case is transforming a value with a sequence of n operations to get a different value.

-Keep in mind that the functions you pass in *must* be bound until only data remains.
+Essential to the advanced features of [presets][ug-presets] and [configurations][ug-configurations].

 #### Usage